Rule 1: General governance policies of the Quebec Press Council

 10.03 Vice-President – The Vice-President shall be chosen from among the Directors representing the public by at least two-thirds of the members of the Board of Directors.
 They shall exercise such powers and authority and perform such duties as may from time to time be prescribed by the Directors or the President.
 They shall serve for a term of two years and may be reappointed until the expiration of their term as a member of the Board of Directors, their resignation or their removal.
 In the absence or inability to act of the President, the Vice-President shall assume the duties of the President.

-10.04 Executive Secretary – The Executive Secretary shall be the primary advisor to the Officers and the Board of Directors.
+10.04 Secretary General – The Secretary General shall be the primary advisor to the Officers and the Board of Directors.
 They shall attend meetings of the members, the Board of Directors and the Executive Committee and shall keep the minutes thereof.
 They shall give notice of such meetings.
 They shall be the custodian of the seal and the registers, books, documents and archives of the Quebec Press Council.
 They shall also carry out such other duties as may be assigned to them from time to time by the Board of Directors.
 They shall be responsible and accountable to the Board of Directors.
-The Executive Secretary is an employee of the Quebec Press Council reporting to the President.
+The Secretary General is an employee of the Quebec Press Council reporting to the President.

-10.05 Treasurer – The Treasurer shall be responsible for the finances of the Quebec Press Council, assisted by the Executive Secretary.
+10.05 Treasurer – The Treasurer shall be responsible for the finances of the Quebec Press Council, assisted by the Secretary General.
 They shall see to the respect of the internal rules governing the deposit of money and other assets of the Corporation.
 They shall report to the President and the Directors on the financial situation of the Press Council whenever they are required to do so.
 As soon as possible after the close of the fiscal year, they shall deliver to the President and Directors the audited financial statements for that year.
 They shall have charge, custody and responsibility of the accounting records.
 Under the authority of the President, they shall exercise all such powers and perform all such duties as the Directors or the President may prescribe from time to time.

 They shall serve for a term of two years and may be reappointed until the expiration of their term as a member of the Board of Directors, their resignation or their removal.